 Public awareness is one piece of the puzzle in boosting the nation’s cybersecurity.
 Bolstering the cybersecurity workforce is another.
 By the end of 2020, there was a need for an estimated three million qualified cybersecurity workers.
-The Bureau of Labor Statistics (2021) projects that the need for information security analysts will rise another 33 percent between 2020 and 2030, making it one of the fastest-growing occupations in the US.
+This number seems to continue to grow.
+The Bureau of Labor Statistics (2022) projects that the need for information security analysts will rise another 35 percent between 2021 and 2031, making it one of the fastest-growing occupations in the US.

 “There is tremendous work being done by the existing workforce, and tools innovation is as strong as it has ever been,” Plaggemier says.
 “However, with the cyber workforce stretched very thin, and tools only able to pick up so much slack, we need to keep pushing to find new ways to bring in the diverse talent the industry needs.”

 Several companies and organizations have stepped up to help.
 The National Initiative for Cybersecurity Education (NICE), led by the National Institute of Standards and Technology (NIST), has created a program to help equip individuals interested in cyber careers with the resources and guidance they need.
 IBM has committed to training 30 million people in cybersecurity skills by 2030.